WordPress/gutenberg/packages/core-data/README.md

 _Parameters_

 -   _resource_ `string | EntityResource`: Entity resource to check.
 Accepts entity object `{ kind: 'root', name: 'media', id: 1 }` or REST base as a string - `media`.
 -   _id_ `IdType`: Optional ID of the resource to check, e.g. 10.
-Note: The argument will be ignored when using an entity object as a resource to check permissions.
+Note: This argument is discouraged when using an entity object as a resource to check permissions and will be ignored.

 _Returns_